nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 - All numeric values are of `number` data type in JavaScript.
 - It represents both integer and floating point numbers.
-- You can perform operations like addition, substraction, multiplication, division etc using operators on this data type.
+- You can perform operations like addition, subtraction, multiplication, division etc using operators on this data type.
-- Along with regular numbers there are some special numbers like `Infinity`, `-Infinity` and `NaN` also belong to this data type.
+- Along with regular numbers, there are some special numbers like `Infinity`, `-Infinity` and `NaN` also belong to this data type.

 ```js
 133,